 When you get home, offer your little one a drink from his new cup.
 Your baby is much more likely to drink out of a cup that he has chosen out himself than any you pick out for him.

 If you are on a budget, you could even let your baby decorate his own special cup using waterproof markers.

 You may be surprised to find that many of your little ones favorite characters come available printed on cups.
 From Dora the Explorer to Batman, there is bound to be a cup that appeals to your baby.
 Pictured above are just a few of the different designs available.

 When your baby sees the cup with his favorite movie printed on the side you may find that his old bottle is now an afterthought.

-Bare with me, its not as crazy as it sounds.
+Bare with me, it's not as crazy as it sounds.
 If your baby is reluctant to give up his bottle then keep using it for water.
 Reserve the cup for when offering your baby his favorite drink.
-Explain that he can only have this drink if he uses his big boys cup.
+Explain that he can only have this drink if he uses his big boy cup.

-Eventually your baby will associate the cup with a delicious drink and forgo use of the bottle altogether.
+Eventually, your baby will associate the cup with a delicious drink and forgo the use of the bottle altogether.